(UPDATE: The NIH provided a response to our comments on August 28, 2019)

 - Transparency of R&D outlays.
 The licensee should be required to file an annual report to the NIH, available to the public, on the research and development (R&D) costs associated with the development of any product or service that uses the inventions, including reporting separately and individually the outlays on each clinical trial.
 We will note that this is not a request to see a company business plan or license application.
 We are asking that going forward the company be required to report on actual R&D outlays to develop the subject inventions.
 Reporting on actual R&D outlays is important for determining if the NIH is meeting the requirements of 35 U.S.C. § 209, that “the proposed scope of exclusivity is not greater than reasonably necessary to provide the incentive for bringing the invention to practical application.”
 Specifically, having data on actual R&D outlays on each clinical trial used to obtain FDA approval provides evidence that is highly relevant to estimating the risk adjusted costs of bringing NIH licensed inventions to practical application.

-Kathryn Ardizzone and Luis Gil Abinader on behalf of:
+Luis Gil Abinader on behalf of:

 Knowledge Ecology International (KEI)